-We encourage our customers to develop micro-segmentation strategies based on Zero Trust principles, enforceable with our suite of tools, to provide advanced layers of protection.
+We encourage our Customers to develop micro-segmentation strategies based on Zero Trust principles, enforceable with our suite of tools, to provide advanced layers of protection.
 This approach provides necessary insight into the criticality of your data, services and applications and drives the prioritization of our actions.
-The result, a truly generational leap Security Operations capability that reduces operating cost, operational complexity, and continuously optimizes to protect your enterprise.
+The result, a Security Operations capability that reduces operating cost, operational complexity, and continuously optimizes to protect your enterprise.

-4.2 Lightstream Cloud Defense Detect (MDR)
+4.2 Managed Detection and Response (MDR)

-As security devices and cloud applications feed their configuration data and alerts to the Lightstream mSOC[TM] platform, every event is enriched, correlated, and filtered by our Zero Trust Contextualization Engine[TM].
+As security devices and cloud applications feed their configuration data and alerts to the Lightstream mSOC $^{\text{TM}}$ platform, every event is enriched, correlated, and filtered by our Zero Trust Contextualization Engine $^{\text{TM}}$.

 Lightstream's mSOC leverages industry-leading threat data feeds to filter, enrich, and correlate every alert in order to provide high-confidence event categorization and analysis.
-Coupled with contextual knowledge about the customer's business environment and processes, our technology delivers near-zero false-positive rates and only focuses on the issues that matter to your business.
-The data analytics and machine learning techniques embedded in the mSOC[TM] platform automate alert triage, ensuring Lightstream specialists focus their efforts on identifying, containing, and removing attackers from your critical assets with minimal dwell time.
+Coupled with contextual knowledge about the customer's business environment and processes, our technology delivers lower false-positive rates and only focuses on the issues that matter to your business.
+The data analytics and machine learning techniques embedded in the mSOCTM platform automate alert triage, ensuring Lightstream specialists focus their efforts on identifying, containing, and removing attackers from your critical assets with minimal dwell time.

 Lightstream's countermeasure playbooks automate responses to most known exploits and vulnerabilities and provide processes for handling previously unseen (unknown) events.
-These playbooks are continuously updated and improved to build knowledge from interactions and event handling.
+These playbooks are regularly updated and improved to build knowledge from interactions and event handling.
 Our job doesn't end at identifying the incident - our SOC analysts work with you to implement short term remediation actions, such as blocking IP-ranges, shutting down hardware, patching software, or re-imaging machines, while our security strategy program assist with making long-term strategic mitigations based on our unparalleled industry experience.